-Your disclosure must also contain a reference or link for the reader to further information about capital projects managed by your agency, contained in the Department of Treasury and Finance's most recent Budget Paper 4 State Capital Program (BP 4).55
+Your disclosure must also contain a reference or link for the reader to further information about capital projects managed by your agency, contained in the most recent State Budget Paper 4 (State Capital Program) (BP 4).

-A table 2 disclosure - with the information set out below - is only required if there has been a significant material variation in expenditure on a capital project that your agency has previously reported.
+A table 5 disclosure - with the information set out below - is only required if there has been a significant material variation in expenditure on a capital project that your agency has previously reported.